Building defects and insurance - what is the potential impact?

 Some examples of major defects could include:

-This is when the defects create such a significant exposure and a premium loading or high excess structure are deemed insufficient to cover the risk.
+This is when the defects create such a significant exposure that any premium loading or high excess structure would be deemed insufficient to cover the risk.
 It is often described as a ‘hard to place risk’, where a standard strata insurance policy is not appropriate and special insurance terms are required as the potential exposure is too significant.

 An example of a hard to place risk could be a building with a number of major defects, including structural elements that may lead to imminent collapse of building components, combined with a body corporate who are inactive in rectifying the defects.